costoffreedom/costoffreedom-book/book/opening:freedom/free-as-in-commons.md

 world of software, starting with the GNU operating system, a system that would respect users' essential freedoms.</p>

-<p>In an age on instant gratification, rarely the mind is put to measure
+<p>In an age of instant gratification, rarely the mind is put to measure
 the consequences of passing time.
 Hackers love to automate away the burden of repetition.
 To spread a political message, we need to repeat it; that's what rms has done for three decades.
 To establish freedom,